 - 2.7.1.57 The requirement for cable protection at the Landfall Site is not presently known but will be confirmed as part of the CaP.
-The presence of cable protection measures has the potential to cause a direct (albeit highly localised) blockage of littoral sediment transport, similar to that described in Section 2.7.1.35.
+The presence of cable protection measures has the potential to cause a direct (albeit highly localised) blockage of littoral sediment transport, similar to that described in paragraph 2.7.1.31.
 Cable protection measures could also cause a morphological response through modification of the local nearshore wave regime and associated patterns of sediment transport. - 2.7.1.58 The HDD exit pit will be within the subtidal zone, with no cable protection required shoreward of this mark.
 Within the subtidal zone (seaward of the HDD exit pit), rock berms could potentially be used to protect the export cables, although cable burial is the preferred method of cable protection where practicable (as outlined in Table 2-11).
-Water depths at 1.2km distance offshore from the Landfall Site (approximate exit pit location) range generally between 13 to 20m (LAT) (EMODnet, 2020).
+Water depths at 1.5km distance offshore from the Landfall Site (approximate exit pit location) range generally between 13m to 20m (LAT) (EMODnet, 202057).
 As outlined in Table 2-12, any rock protection utilised within the subtidal zone will not exceed 1.5m above seabed, and therefore rock berms constructed to the worst case scenario parameters will not be uncovered at low water minimising the impact on littoral transport, which directed towards east at the Landfall Site.
-The impact of rock protection will occur for waves exceeding 6.5m (with D = 8.5mbased on worst case scenario of HDD exit pit located at 10m depth minus rock berms protection of 1.5m)viii, an event which occurs 1 in 100 year event at Landfall Site (see details in Volume 7B, Appendix 2-1: Marine and Coastal Processes Baseline Technical Report). - 2.7.1.59 Rock berms, where required, will be designed to meet cable protection requirements for the specific section of cable and therefore in shallow waters are likely to not require the worst case scenario parameters.
+The impact of rock protection will occur for waves exceeding 6.5m (with D = 8.5mbased on worst case scenario of HDD exit pit located at 10m depth minus rock berms protection of 1.5mviii), an event which occurs 1 in 100 year event at Landfall Site (see details in Volume 7B, Appendix 2-1: Marine and Coastal Processes Baseline Technical Report). - 2.7.1.59 Rock berms, where required, will be designed to meet cable protection requirements for the specific section of cable and therefore in shallow waters are likely to not require the worst case scenario parameters.
 The form of cable protection within the nearshore zone will be selected in order to ensure littoral transport is not impeded, with full details provided within the CaP.

 2.7.1.60 In terms of the potential for cable protection measures to modify the wave regime, the dominant wave direction along the Aberdeenshire coast is from the west and the north-east.
 Cable protection measures would be oriented approximately perpendicular to the shore and would therefore present interference to the passage of incoming waves.
-Cable protection in shallow areas could therefore theoretically act in a similar manner to a submerged viii Based on the equation of breaking shallow water waves (H >0.75\D with H the wave height and D the water depth; University of Hawaii).

-offshore breakwater, affecting wave transformation processes closer to the shore and potentially leading to wave focusing and subsequently enhanced coastal erosion.
+Cable protection in shallow areas could therefore theoretically act in a similar manner to a submerged offshore breakwater, affecting wave transformation processes closer to the shore and potentially leading to wave focusing and subsequently enhanced coastal erosion.
 This could result in changes to the beach morphology as well as further alterations to littoral sediment transport, which in the nearshore zone is driven primarily by the wave regime.
 The use of HDD means that any modification of littoral transport processes from landfall installation is likely to be temporary and restricted to the near-field.
 While the HDD activity itself is not expected to have any impact on the coastal morphology, the excavation of HDD exit pits and the deposition of temporary spoil mounds could result in short-term and localised morphology change.
 These changes would not be expected to persist once HDD exit pits are backfilled following cable installation, and consequently the magnitude of change has therefore been assessed as low.